vitas9313-sketch/retail-big-data-analysis-marketing/README.md

 </p>

 ---

-## Project Overview
-This project leverages the retail TAFENG Dataset, combining data analysis with marketing strategy to translate insights into actionable business solutions.

 ## Key Contributions
 - **Customer and Product Feature Analysis** – Conducted data cleaning and hierarchical clustering on the Top 40 revenue product categories using R (tidyverse/cluster), calculating repurchase and attach rates to identify core customer loyalty and cross-selling potential.